unixyhuang/unixyhuang.github.io/_pages/about.md

 ### 🤓 Research Interests
 My current research interests include but are not limited to:
-- AI for Computing Systems
+- Artificial Intelligence of Things
-- On-Device AI
+- Human-Centered Computing
-- Human-Centric Computing
+- Edge AI Service
 - Security and Privacy

 ### 📧 Contacts